nachazo/scryfalldler/README.md

     -x, -ext		Extension for card images.
 Instead .jpg (default value) that XMage uses, you could force what will be used, for example "png" Default value: jpg.
+    -i, -file		Optional file location, with cards-per-line for export a concrete group of cards (a deck for example) like a set.
+                        As scryfall does, will download last published version from each card.

 Site:
   https://github.com/nachazo/scryfalldler